 The Tender Offeror is a Godo Kaisha (limited liability company) established on March 18, 2020 primarily for the purpose of acquiring and holding the share certificates, etc. of the Company through the Tender Offer and, ITOCHU and Tokyo Century respectively hold a 99% stake and 1% stake in the Tender Offeror.
 As of today, the Tender Offeror does not hold any Company Shares, which are listed on the First Section of the TSE, while, as of today, ITOCHU, which is the parent company of the Tender Offeror holds 210,029,184 Company Shares (Ownership Ratio: 41.50%).
-In addition, the wholly-owned subsidiary of ITOCHU, ITOCHU RETAIL INVESTMENT, LLC (hereinafter referred to as "IRI"; together with ITOCHU, "ITOCHU, Etc."), as of today holds 43,521,600 Company Shares (Ownership Ratio: 8.60%), and the Company is a consolidated subsidiary of ITOCHU, with ITOCHU, Etc. holding in total 253,550,784 Company Shares (Ownership Ratio: 0.00%).
+In addition, the wholly-owned subsidiary of ITOCHU, ITOCHU RETAIL INVESTMENT, LLC (hereinafter referred to as "IRI"; together with ITOCHU, "ITOCHU, Etc."), as of today holds 43,521,600 Company Shares (Ownership Ratio: 8.60%), and the Company is a consolidated subsidiary of ITOCHU, with ITOCHU, Etc. holding in total 253,550,784 Company Shares (Ownership Ratio: 50.10%).
+As of today, Tokyo Century holds 22,792 the Company Shares (Ownership Ratio: 0.00%).